If you could not work for several months, could your business continue to run smoothly without you?

 Instead of micro-managing, set out your expectations and trust your team to deliver.
 Show support and guidance – more ‘how can I support you?’, less ‘do as you’re told’.

-The key steps towards succession are systemising, empowering and incentivising.
+The key steps to succession planning are systemising, empowering and incentivising.
 This can mean a transition for the owner: from being a manager to being a coach.

 Take our simple Value Builder Score and find out how ‘Scalable’ your business is.
 Whether your objective is to liberate your time, reinvest in a new venture or release family wealth, this survey can help you to accomplish it.
 It is free, confidential and will only take a few minutes of your time.